Frequently asked questions

 Q. What are your hours?

 I have flexible hours.
-Currently (March, 2017) the earliest I meet with my clients is 7:30 am and the latest 5:30 pm.
-Late afternoon hours are booked for the next 2 months.
+Currently (September, 2017) the earliest I meet with my clients is 7:30 am and the latest 5:30 pm.

 Q. For the first couples appointment should I go by myself or should my partner go with me?